mikiwieczorek/Fitting-Simple-Linear-Regression-Model-in-R/README.md

 ```

 ![](Linear_model_files/figure-markdown_github/unnamed-chunk-22-1.png)
-<br></br> Malibu is cheaper that Impala when it has less than 89,508
+Dashed: Malibu Regular: Impala <br></br> Malibu is cheaper that Impala
-miles.
-When it has more than that, it becomes more expensive than
+when it has less than 89,508 miles.
+When it has more than that, it
-Impala.
+becomes more expensive than Impala.